DirtFish: Rally school

 The site has also had a connection with Travis Pastrana, and held rounds of the Global Rallycross series as well as American format RallyCross events.
-It has also featured in video, film and TV, with commercials being filmed for T-Mobile at the rally school, while the site also featured as the police station in the Twin Peaks TV series and film which continues to attract fans of the show.
+It has also featured in media such as films, television and video games, with commercials being filmed for T-Mobile at the rally school, while the site also featured as the police station in the Twin Peaks TV series and film which continues to attract fans of the show.
+The training school is also featured as a drivable level in the Colin McRae Rally and Dirt and Project Cars 2 franchises of video game driving simulators.